pablodecm/phd_thesis/src/105_chapter_5.md

 of observations at too many EFT points and hence it is not feasible.
-While this signal modelling issue could be tackled by means of event re-weighting, as described in [Section @sec:re-weighting], it is useful to consider a efficient methodology to represent the main properties of the anomalous couplings parameter space where only a reduced number of EFT points are considered.
+While this signal modelling issue could be tackled by means of event re-weighting, as described in [Section @sec:re-weighting], it is useful to consider a different methodology to represent the main properties of the anomalous couplings parameter space where only a reduced number of EFT points are considered.